Reno, Nevada: Arts and culture

 Reno has several museums.
-The Nevada Museum of Art is the only American Alliance of Museums (AAM) accredited art museum in Nevada.
+The Nevada Museum of Art is the only American Alliance of Museums (AAM) accredited art museum in Nevada and the largest collection of Land art.
 The National Automobile Museum contains 200 cars that were from the collection of William F. Harrah, including Elvis Presley's 1973 Cadillac Eldorado.

-Reno also hosts a number of music venues, such as the Pioneer Center for the Performing Arts, the Reno Philharmonic Orchestra, and the Reno Pops Orchestra.
+Reno also hosts several music venues, such as the Pioneer Center for the Performing Arts, the Reno Philharmonic Orchestra, and the Reno Pops Orchestra.
 The Reno Youth Symphony Orchestra (YSO), affiliated with the Reno Philharmonic, gives talented youth the opportunity to play advanced music and perform nationwide.
-In 2016 they had the honor of performing at Carnegie Hall.
+In 2016, they had the honor of performing at Carnegie Hall.
 A.V.A.
 Ballet Theatre is the resident ballet company of the Pioneer Center for the Performing Arts.
 All of their classical performances are with the Reno Philharmonic Orchestra.

 Every July, Reno celebrates Artown, a visual and performing arts festival that lasts the entire month of July throughout the city.
 Along with performances, Artown partners with other institutions throughout the Reno Tahoe area to hold workshops, camps, and classes for all ages.
 All events are free of charge or low cost.

+In August, the festival Hot August Nights is a major car festival in Reno across the city.

+In September, Reno hosts several events including Northern Nevada Pride and The Great Reno Balloon Race.

 Reno has a public library, a branch of the Washoe County Library System.
 The Downtown branch of the Washoe County Library was listed on the National Register of Historic Places in 2013.